CM Punjab Laptop Scheme 2025/2026 Online Registration: Complete Guide and Updates

 How should students apply if their program is not listed?

-Choose closest or “other”—university verifies.
+Choose “closest” or “other”—the university verifies.

 Can students use their roll number instead of a registration number?